skypjack/entt/docs/md/config.md

 ## ENTT_NOEXCEPTION

-This parameter can be used to switch off exception handling in `EnTT`.<br/>
+Define this variable without assigning any value to it to turn off exception handling in `EnTT`.<br/>
+This is roughly equivalent to setting the compiler flag `-fno-exceptions` but is also limited to this library only.

+## ENTT_NOEXCEPT

+The purpose of this parameter is to suppress the use of `noexcept` by this library.<br/>
 To do this, simply define the variable without assigning any value to it.
-This is roughly equivalent to setting the compiler flag `-ff-noexceptions`.

 ## ENTT_USE_ATOMIC

 In general, `EnTT` doesn't offer primitives to support multi-threading.
-Many of the features can be split over multiple threads without any explicit control and the user is the only one who knows if and when a synchronization point is required.<br/>
+Many of the feature can be split over multiple threads without any explicit control and the user is the one who knows if a synchronization point is required.<br/>
-However, some features aren't easily accessible to users and can be made thread-safe by means of this definition.
+However, some feature aren't easily accessible to users and are made thread-safe by means of this definition.

 ## ENTT_ID_TYPE